 Bird watchers are in for a treat, too.
 There are more than 280 bird species to look out for!
 Famous feathered residents include breeding colonies of the rare Little Tern, the Common Tern, and the Sandwich Tern.

-Alternatively, drive 10 minutes for a coastal walk along the golden shores of Camber Sands – recently voted by Time Out magazine as one of the best 25 beaches in the UK.
+Alternatively, drive 10 minutes for a coastal walk along the golden shores of Camber Sands during your holiday in Rye – recently voted by Time Out magazine as one of the best 25 beaches in the UK.
 This huge beach sprawls for nearly five miles, and it’s been used as a location for Hollywood blockbusters, including Dunkirk and The Monuments Men.

 As the light fades and a chill sets in, explore the dark and mysterious streets of Rye on a guided ghost walk.
 Tours can be booked at Rye Heritage Centre and take you through 900 years of history in one of England’s most haunted towns.

-Learn about the town’s grizzly murders, haunted buildings, and spooky sightings.
+Learn about the town’s grizzly murders, haunted buildings, and spooky sightings on your holiday in Rye.
 The tour also includes access to the 18th-century Town Hall and Attic, where you’ll come face-to-face with the skull and gibbet cage of the infamous Rye murderer John Breeds.